fabiandres88/Acamica/delilah_Resto_Project/project/README.md

 **3. Open the phpMyAdmin in your browser.**

-The phpMyAdmin is a free software tool written in PHP, intended to handle the administration of MySQL over the Web.
-Open it in your browser using URL below.
-(Or open your app preferred).
+Open phpMyAdmin to handle the administration of MySQL over the Browser.
+Open it in your browser using URL below,to directly execute any SQL statement.
-The phpMyAdmin supports a wide range of operations on MySQL.
-Frequently used operations (managing databases, tables, columns, relations, indexes, users, permissions, etc) can be performed via the user interface, while you still have the ability to directly execute any SQL statement.

 ```
 http://localhost/phpmyadmin/index.php